vlang/vab/docs/docs.md

 * `--log-tag` that let you add additional tags to include in the output when using `--log`.

 An example:
-You have a device connected via [USB or Wi-Fi and have enabled developer debugging on the device itself](https://developer.android.com/studio/debug/dev-options#debugging).
+You have a device connected via [USB or Wi-Fi and have enabled developer debugging on the device](https://developer.android.com/studio/debug/dev-options#debugging).

 Change working directory to V's install root: